 *Aiming for 50/50 by 2020

 As part of its strategy, Eurimages has embraced the aim of achieving equal

 distribution of co-production funding between women and men by the year 2020.
 The Fund’s progress towards this aim is shown in the campaign graphic “Eurimages supports Gender Equality” published on our website.
 The “current status” percentage in the graphic reflects the share of total support awarded to projects directed by women and is calculated as a sliding average over the last six decision meetings.

 Strategy for gender equality

-During its 148th meeting in Skopje ("The Former Yugoslav Republic of Macedonia") on 20 October 2017, the Eurimages Board of Management renewed its commitment to gender equality by adopting a strategy for gender equality in the European film industry 2018-2020.
+During its 148th meeting in Skopje (North Macedonia) on 20 October 2017, the Eurimages Board of Management renewed its commitment to gender equality by adopting a strategy for gender equality in the European film industry 2018-2020.

 This decision reflects the Fund’s firm commitment to addressing the problem of under-representation of women in cinema.
 Through the implementation of this strategy, Eurimages will become a driving force for change by adopting a series of measures to promote the role of women in front of and behind the camera.